 The third GOME-2 instrument aboard the Metop-C platform has been launched in November 2018 to continue the series of mid-morning instruments flying on polar sun-synchronous orbit.
 As it is conceptually the same as its two predecessors, producing total ozone data from GOME-2C mostly requires adaptation of input data (e.g. cross-section) and possibly fine-tuning of the retrieval settings to optimize the consistency with other data sets.
 As aforementioned, a soft-calibration procedure is applied to the spectra of GOME-2A and -2B.
-Therefore, the need for the application of this procedure on the GOME-2C spectra is to be investigated.
-For this purpose, a preliminary process of the available L1 data has been carried out with GODFITv4 without any soft-calibration.
-Figure 2-3 shows relative total ozone differences with respect to the columns measured by TROPOMI as a function of time and latitude in the left panel.
+Therefore, the need for the application of this procedure on the GOME-2C spectra has been investigated and turned out not to be necessary.
+Figure 2-4 shows relative total ozone differences with respect to the columns measured by TROPOMI as a function of time and latitude in the left panel.
 The right panel shows the time dependence of those differences binned in different latitude bands.
 Overall, the differences are quite small (<1%) for most latitudes.
 Nevertheless, they slightly increase at higher latitudes during the local winter season.
 Although such larger differences are usually observed in those regions, the low bias observed for GOME-2C might be a bit more important at high solar zenith angles.
-Despite this concerns a limited range of geophysical conditions, we will further investigate this during the second year of the project to better evaluate the level of consistency with the other data sets and draw conclusions on the possible needs for retrieval optimization and/or for L1b softcalibration.
+This concerns a limited range of geophysical conditions and may be corrected by the level-3 merging algorithm.

-Figure 2-3: Comparison of the preliminary GOME-2C GODFITv4 total ozone product with the TROPOMI OFFL total product v01.
+Figure 2-4: Comparison of the GOME-2C GODFITv4 total ozone product with the TROPOMI OFFL total product v01.
 The left panel shows mean relative differences as a function of time and latitude.
 The right panel shows the time dependence of mean differences in different latitude bands.